What is Telnyx Storage?

 Then click create where you can start to add objects to your bucket.

-When your bucket is created, you will see a row available to click into like in the below image:
+When your bucket is created, you will see a row available with your bucket name to click into to access the bucket settings or upload an object.

-Click the upload object button in the middle of the page for the first time and the upload object on the top right for subsequent uploads.
+Click the upload object or upload folder button in the middle of the page for the first time and the upload object on the top right for subsequent uploads.

 Drag and drop the file or click the browse files button to search for the file you want to upload.

-You can once again specify tags on the objects by setting key value pairs.
+You can specify tags on the objects by setting key value pairs.

 When you're ready, click the upload object button.
 You'll see a progress bar to let you know when the file is uploaded and can click done when it's finished.